Editorial Standards

 Adjusted taxable income, the post‑2021 rule set

 Start with tentative taxable income, remove nonbusiness items, add back business interest expense and NOL deductions, and for pre‑2022 years only, add back depreciation, amortization, and depletion.
-For years beginning after 2021, do not add those back.
+For tax years 2022, 2023, and 2024, do not add those back; for tax years beginning after December 31, 2024, OBBBA permanently restored the depreciation, amortization, and depletion addback at Line 11.
 This change explains many “allowable interest shrank” outcomes that started in 2022.

 The limitation, step by step